Evertras/simple-homemanager/02-basic-repository-setup.md

 Change `myprofile` to whatever you changed it to in `flake.nix`.
 This is how we can target different profiles in the future.

+If you want to skip the Makefile and type out the command each time, or use some other method of running the command, that's fine.
+I just like Makefiles.

 ## Activate home-manager